Camp

 ✔ Campers should be toilet-trained and only need assistance with toileting (transfers, hygiene, clothes, reminders, catheters).
 Campers in diapers for occasional accidents can be managed, but frequent changes cannot be accommodated.

-• Yes!
-Campers will be dropped off on Sunday and picked up Friday.
+Yes!
+Campers will be dropped off on Sunday and picked up on Friday.

-• The day starts with camp-wide breakfast in the dining hall then cabins have a couple of activities ranging from arts and crafts to boating.
+The day starts with a camp-wide breakfast in the dining hall, then cabins have a couple of activities ranging from arts and crafts to boating.

 Around noon is camp-wide lunch again in the dining hall and followed by a rest hour.
 After resting, cabins have more activities with snack time.

-Dinner is camp-wide and after dinner, there is an evening activity.
+Dinner is camp-wide, and after dinner, there is an evening activity.
 Evening activities could include a talent show, a camp dance, or a bonfire.
-After the evening activity, groups go back to their cabins and get ready for bed and another amazing day at camp!
+After the evening activity, groups return to their cabins, get ready for bed, and prepare for another amazing day at camp!

 You will have the opportunity in the camp application to indicate if your child has food allergies or restrictions.